 3. I’ve Been Bouncing Between Wanting to Meet You and Hoping My Daughter Never Finds You

 My emotions play with my head now, even a year out from giving birth.
-I have days when I wish I could have a relationship with you, if only to keep informed of changing medical history in order to have the most accurate information for my daughter.
+I have days when I wish I could have a relationship with you if only to keep informed of changing medical history in order to have the most accurate information for my daughter.
 But then I have days where I struggle and I am glad for the anonymity.
 I have never wavered on my feelings about being my daughter’s mother.
 I have never once thought that she wasn’t completely and wholly mine.
-But I admit there has been times of jealousy that she shares some of your genes.
-I think other egg recipients can relate to these feelings and I know I’m not alone, bit I still feel guilty for these thoughts.
+But I admit there have been times of jealousy that she shares some of your genes.
+I think other egg recipients can relate to these feelings and I know I’m not alone, but I still feel guilty for these thoughts.

-4. When I Look at my Daughter, I Don’t Recognize you in her, but I am Reminded Everyday of you.
+4. When I Look at my Daughter, I Don’t Recognize you in her, but I am Reminded Every day of you.

 I’m not very good at picking out qualities of a mother and father in a baby.
 When my daughter was born, I actually didn’t even think she looked like her dad, even though everyone else claimed she did.
 Throughout this past year, I have even received comments that she looks like me.
 I’m not quite convinced, but I know that I don’t see you in her at all.
 Perhaps my body was efficient at turning on and off certain parts of your genetic makeup.
 But when I do look at her, I see you, in the sense that if not for you, she wouldn’t be here.
 I am reminded of how hard I worked, and the lengths my husband and I went in order to create her.